joshuaberkowitzus/acrobat-export-highlights/README.md

 To use this script in Adobe Acrobat Pro, follow these steps:

 1. Open your PDF document in Adobe Acrobat Pro.
-2. Go to `Tools` > `JavaScript` > `Document JavaScripts`.
+2. Go to `Action Wizard` or `Use guided actions` and creating a new `Custom Command` or by running the script directly in the console.
-3. Create a new script and paste the content of `script.js` into the editor.
+3. Paste the content of `script.js` into the `Command Options` editor
 4. Save and close the editor.
-5. Run the script by going to `Tools` > `Action Wizard` and creating a new action or by running the script directly in the console.
+5. Run the custom command from the Custom Commands menu

 ## Script Details